 - Considerations for cyclists

-A The BNT has been designed with the long distance trekker in mind.
+Answer – The NT has been designed with the long distance trekker in mind.
 It is Australia’s longest recreational trail however, unlike some trails, it has not been specifically constructed for this purpose.
-Rather, the BNT links existing tracks, stock routes and legal rights-of-way, including roads, to form a continuous track from Cooktown in Queensland to Healesville in Victoria.
+Rather, the NT links existing tracks, stock routes and legal rights-of-way, including roads, to form a continuous track from Cooktown in Queensland to Healesville in Victoria.

-A The route of the BNT is contained in the Guidebooks which are available to members of the BNT.
+Answer – The route of the NT is contained in the Maps and Trail Descriptions which are available to members of the NT.

-A Guidebooks are available for purchase by members of the BNT.
-Members can purchase Guidebooks from our Shop.
+Answer – Maps and Trail Descriptions are available for purchase by members of the NT.
+Members can purchase these from our Shop.

-A The BNT is a multi-use Trail which means you may encounter different users – hikers, horses and cyclists (and the occasional ultra marathon runner or cameleer).
+Answer – The NT is a multi-use Trail which means you may encounter different users – hikers, horses and cyclists (and the occasional ultra marathon runner or cameleer).
 It is not available for any form of motorised transport.

-A No. The BNT is not a route for any form of motorised transport.
+Answer – No. The NT is not a route for any form of motorised transport.
 In some places the route does follow roads, however vehicles and motorbikes can not follow the Trail for very long.
 Except where the route follows formed roads, the BNT should not be attempted by cars, 4wd, motor bikes or even motorised bikes.
 We ask that you respect this restriction to make sure the Trail remains available into the future.

-A The BNT links many existing tracks, including stock routes and bush mail runs.
+Answer – The NT links many existing tracks, including stock routes and bush mail runs.
 Wherever possible these routes have an historical purpose.
-Notes are provided in the Guidebooks.
+Notes are provided in the Trail Descriptions and Historic Notes

-A The BNT traverses many different land tenures, including private property.
+Answer The NT traverses many different land tenures, including private property.
 Access has been negotiated with land managers, however from time to time we need to change the route to take account of local conditions.
-Where the route changes, information on an alternative routes will be available in the form of Trail Updates available for download from this website, from the section coordinator, from the Trail Coordinator or BNT office.
+Where the route changes, information on an alternative routes will be available the website (purchase of updated maps maybe required, from the section coordinator, from the Trail Coordinator or NT office.
 Be prepared to be flexible.